Best Polarized Sunglasses

 Q: How do polarized lenses cut back on glare?

 A: Polarized lenses are designed to work with light’s reflective properties, which can be both blinding and damaging to the eyes when the light gets too intense.
-Typically, when light isn’t reflecting off of something, it will scatter in every direction, and this is usually when the eye is able to handle light the best without becoming overwhelmed.
+Typically, when a light isn’t reflecting off of something, it will scatter in every direction, and this is usually when the eye is able to handle light the best without becoming overwhelmed.
 However, when the light hits something flat it can reflect off of, it can become too intense to handle, increasing glare and destroying visibility while sometimes damaging the eyes.

 All polarized sunglasses work by utilizing a special filter that blocks the intensity of bright light reflecting off of surfaces, filtering out glare and making it easy to see.
 The filtering system used on the lenses of polarized sunglasses thus bring the wearer protection from glare, whether the person is driving, out on the water, or undergoing some outdoor activity.